Updated June 2026

 Pro Tips for Race Day & Long Runs

 - Position it low.
 Wear the belt on your hips, not your waist.
 Lower center of gravity = less bounce.
+Same physics as running for weight loss — every ounce matters.

 - Face openings inward.
 For tube-style belts, rotate so all openings face your body.
 This prevents items from working loose during intense efforts.